logo

 10. Lok lak

 Lok lak is a Cambodian stir-fry dish that uses beef, chicken or shrimp as the main ingredients, although beef is often the most popular choice.
-For the beef version, traditionally a layer of lettuce leaves is topped with cucumbers, tomatoes, raw onions and then stir-fried beef.
-Usually this dish will be eaten with an fried egg.
-Additionally, the famous Kampot lemon and pepper dipping sauce with black pepper really brings out the flavor of this dish.
+Traditionally served with lettuce, tomatoes, onions and often a fried egg.

 11. Yaohon